Here’s our statistic of the day: 28% of all internet users have watched a live stream on Facebook, Instagram or Twitter. According to Facebook

 With audiences engaging more and more with digital content and live streaming seeing unprecedented growth, it’s only natural that we’re seeing increasing numbers of followers engaging with live video.

-But you already have video as part of your digital marketing strategy.
+But you already have video as part of your digital strategy Melbourne.
 What makes live streaming different from uploading pre-prepared videos?

 Like the name suggests, live streaming is… well, live.
 Your audience sees everything in real-time as it happens.